RemyFP/CLT_BaseModel_Docs/docs/math_flu_components.md

 Now we formulate how we implement discretized stochastic transitions between epidemiological compartments $\boldsymbol{\mathcal C}(t) = \left\{\boldsymbol{S}(t), \boldsymbol{E}(t), \boldsymbol{I}(t), \boldsymbol{H}(t), \boldsymbol{R}(t), \boldsymbol{D}(t)\right\}$.
 The population-level immunity variables $\boldsymbol{M(t)} = \left\{\boldsymbol{M}^I(t), \boldsymbol{M}^H(t)\right\}$ are updated using $\boldsymbol{M}^I(t+\Delta t) = \boldsymbol{M}^I(t) + \frac{d\boldsymbol{M}^I(t)}{dt} \Delta t$ and $\boldsymbol{M}^H(t+\Delta t) = \boldsymbol{M}^H(t) + \frac{d\boldsymbol{M}^H(t)}{dt} \Delta t$, where $\frac{d\boldsymbol{M}^I(t)}{dt}$ and $\frac{d\boldsymbol{M}^H(t)}{dt}$ are defined in the previous section.
 Note that we can think of them as aggregate epidemiological metrics that are are deterministic functions of the simulation state.
 We also assume that $q(t)$, **$\boldsymbol{\phi}(t)$**, **$\boldsymbol{p}(t)$**, and $V(t)$  are updated deterministically according to some "schedule."

 We model stochastic transitions between compartments using "transition variables."
-The `TransitionVariable` class in the code is another building block of the base model.
 Transition variables correspond to incoming and outgoing flows of epidemiological compartments (see the SEIHRD equations above).
 In total, we have transition variables for: new exposed, new susceptible, new infected, new recovered from home, new hospitalized, new recovered from hospital, and new dead.
 Each $\boldsymbol{T}^i(t) \in \boldsymbol{\mathcal T}(t)$ is an $\lvert A \rvert \times \lvert L \rvert$ matrix with elements corresponding to age-risk group $a, \ell$.

 Below we formulate the discretized stochastic transitions between compartments: